srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/zeromq/source/index.rst

 We only require TUN interfaces for the UE and EPC as they are the only IP endpoints in the network and need to communicate over the TCP/IP stack.

-We will run each srsLTE application in a seperate terminal instance.
+We will run each srsRAN application in a seperate terminal instance.
 Applications such as ping and iperf used to generate traffic will be run in separate terminals.

-Note, the examples used here can be found in the following directory: ```./srsLTE/build/```.
+Note, the examples used here can be found in the following directory: ```./srsRAN/build/```.
 With the UE, eNB and EPC then being called from their associated directory.